aurorasmiles/WorldGuardDocs/source/regions/common-scenarios.rst

 Common Scenarios
 ================

 These are common scenarios that you may come across.
-Some of these scenarios have been already been described in some other pages.
+Some of these scenarios have already been described in some other pages.

 .. contents::
     :local: